starakaj/react-sequencer-starter/README.md

-Starter React App on Glitch
+Starter React Sequencer App
 ===========================

-This app is a very small scaffold to get you started using React and Webpack.
+It's not a sequencer, but it's a start.

 It's been copied by @starakaj for your enjoyment.
 You can find the original at https://glitch.com/~starter-react.